kaer/gnome-shell-extension-modern-calc/modern-calc@kaer/README.md

 Known issues:
  - This extension uses gnome-calculator (command line) as cauculus core and in some versions of gnome-calculator like 3.10.2 depending of your locale settings (settings for formating numbers dates and money of a specific region like French or Spain) the decimal mark is removed and decimal numbers are interpreted as integers.

- Try to sum decimal numbers and see if the result it's right otherwise you should not use this extension for computing decimal numbers.
+Use the termimal to check the accepted decimal mark of gnome-calculator in your system
+	test for commas:
+ 		gnome-calculator -s "2,2+1"
+ 	test for dots:
+ 		gnome-calculator -s "2.2+1"

+ 	If the result of the calculus above is 3.2 (dot is decimal mark) or 3,2 (comma is decimal mark), open the extension settings and change the decimal mark (calculator tab) to the decimal mark recognized by your system.
+If the result is 23 Don't use this extension for computing decimal numbers.

+ 	Do not use others separators than decimal mark

+The unit converter just uses dots (.) as decimal mark.

 ## Dependencies